Hiwonder-docs/SpiderPi-Pro/source/docs/7_PC_Software.md

 ### 3.1 Operation steps

-(1) According to the tutorial in "[Set Development Environment\1.VNC Installation and Connection]()", install VNC and remotely connect to Raspberry Pi system desktop.
+(1) According to the tutorial in "[Installing VNC Remote Connection Tool\1.
+VNC Installation and Connection](https://docs.hiwonder.com/projects/SpiderPi_Pro/en/latest/docs/6_remote_tool.html#vnc-installation-and-connection)", install VNC and remotely connect to Raspberry Pi system desktop.

 (2) Double click<img src="../_static/media/chapter_7/section_3/image1.png" style="width:0.39306in;height:0.40347in" alt="loading" />and click "**Run**" in the pop-up window to enter the editing interface, as shown in the below figure.